SecConNet/Applicability-of-container-overlays-for-data-sharing/README.md

 2. [/Applicability-of-container-overlays-for-data-sharing/gen_policies] (/gen_policies.py) :It creates a yaml and bash file for a policy.
 The bash script is to label existing pods with the policy labels

-3. [/Applicability-of-container-overlays-for-data-sharing/iperf_exp] (iperf_exp.sh) : This file automatically run iperf3 between two pods and stores the log of iperf3.
+3. [/Applicability-of-container-overlays-for-data-sharing/iperf_exp] (/Applicability-of-container-overlays-for-data-sharing/iperf_exp.sh) : This file automatically run iperf3 between two pods and stores the log of iperf3.